Sprk-nl/sprk-mc1/README.md

 # What will this Midi / Music controller do?

 ## Functions
+### Touch screen
+- select one (or multiple) pads from the 4x4 on screen to select a midi CC value to adjust
 ### left rotary
 - Press once to show menu on top half turn to select, press again to choose.
 ### Right rotary
-- Change the last selected function on screen
+- Change the value of the selected pad(s) on screen.

 **To get there, I have a few primary objectives:**